antonhornquist/grrr-rb/README.md

 High level UI abstractions for grid based controllers.
 Simplifies interaction with for instance Monome devices.

 This is a Ruby port of my SuperCollider library Grrr-sc targeting the JRuby platform.
 It requires scext-rb.
-The Ruby version exists to explore commonalities of SuperCollider and Ruby.
+The Ruby version was created to explore commonalities of SuperCollider and Ruby.
 For real-time performances one should probably go SuperCollider and use Grrr-sc.

 ## Examples